userdomain0/retail-data-platform/README.md

 - `products`
 - `stores`

-Designed to support efficient analytical queries.
+Designed using a star-schema-like structure to optimize analytical queries.

 ---